It is a fascinating job being a biomedical scientist with Médecins Sans Frontières/Doctors Without Borders (MSF).

-Biomedical Scientists are the lifeblood of MSF’S work, aiding clinicians in their essential diagnoses.
-In the field, biomedical scientists mostly work in a supervisory and training role.
-They play an important role in running our laboratories and monitoring outbreaks of disease and the impact of our responses.
+Our biomedical scientists are the lifeblood of MSF’s work, aiding clinicians in their essential diagnoses.
+Biomedical scientists mostly work in a supervisory and training capacity in our projects.
+They play an important role in running our laboratories and monitoring the impact of our response to outbreaks of disease.

 - Diploma in Laboratory Technology or a degree in Microbiology with applied medical parasitology and bacteriology

 - Proven knowledge of STDs, virology, Tuberculosis, blood bank, Malaria, HIV/AIDS

 - Knowledge and ability required in the techniques of sample taking (blood, stool, sputum)

 - Experience in using laboratory software packages and carrying out surveys

 - Knowledge of laboratory testing quality control methods